 Confessions of a LinkedIn Sinner

-Up until five months ago, I didn’t have a LinkedIn account.
+When I decided to return to work, I didn’t have a LinkedIn account.
+Setting one up quickly became Mission Critical.
 Since then, my experience with the platform feels like I'm making small talk in an elevator.
-It’s really been intimidating to put myself Out There.

 It’s not like I’m shy.
 I have a pretty strong sense of self.
 But I am insanely scared of making the wrong impression on LinkedIn.